webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ** For each page that links to this page
 *** Update the link to point to the page's new location.
 * Otherwise, leave the page where it is

+====Manual moving====

+Before moving a page, take note of the new URL, and update the links in all pages that link to the moved page.
+Leave no redirect.

 ==Amending the content==
 We'll deal with this after we get reorganized.
 To be continued...